Find Grad Schools

 • Systems Engineer

-In the United States, there were 148,700 jobs for Logistics Engineer in 2016.
+There were about 148,700 jobs for Logistics Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Logistics Engineer by 2026.
-There will be an estimated 15,600 positions for Logistics Engineer per year.
+Due to new job openings and attrition, there will be an average of 15,600 job openings in this field each year.

 undefined